 - Illegal or unsafe u-turns

 - Running a red light or stop sign

 - Road defects

 Some investigations are cut-and-dry.
 In other cases, it can be hard to know exactly what caused the accident.

-How Long Do I Have to File a Lawsuit After a Car Accident in California?
+How Long Do I Have to File a Lawsuit After a Car Accident in San Diego, California?

 California has a two-year statute of limitations in personal injury cases.
 This deadline impacts your settlement timeline because insurance companies aren’t likely to settle if you can’t sue for damages.